XavierLaforgue/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 If not found, the browser sends a DNS query to resolve www.foobar.com to an IP address.
 The DNS responds with the A record (8.8.8.8), the IP address corresponding to the requested domain.
 The browser connects to 8.8.8.8 on port 80 (HTTP) or 443 (HTTPS).
-The web server (Nginx) receives the request and serves static files or communicates with the application server to produce dynamic content.
+The web server (Nginx) receives the request and serves static files and/or forwards the request to the application server (process running at a certain port) to produce dynamic content.
-The application server uses the application files to execute the code required by the application's logic.
+The application server uses the application files to satisfy the application's logic.
 If necessary, the application server may read/write persistent data from/to the local database (MySQL).
 The application server sends back the necessary data to the web server (Nginx) and this returns a response to the user's browser (e.g., in the form of an html document).